King Ludwig II rests in a crypt in Munich

 King Ludwig II burial place, Gruft

-It happens that St. Michael church is the burial place of the House of Wittelsbach and therefore has a princely crypt, which is one of the most important burial places of the Bavarian dynasty alongside the Theatinerkirche and the Frauendom.
+It just so happens that St. Michael’s Church serves as the burial place for the House of Wittelsbach, which is why it features a princely crypt.
+This crypt is one of the most significant burial sites of the Bavarian dynasty, alongside other notable locations such as Theatinerkirche and the Frauenkirche.

 St. Michael Munich, King Ludwig II burial place